November 2, 2014 - #4442 "Love Never Counts"

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 November 2, 2014 Broadcast Number 4442.

 “Rejoice, the Lord Is King”1